shadeemerhi/theshoppies/README.md

 # The Shoppies

 Shoppies allows users to search and nominate their favorite movies for the Shoppies awards!
-This is a front-end project built using React and Material UI.
+This is a front-end project built using React and Material UI, and utilizes the OMBd API for movie searching.

 ## Dependencies